iambarukh/network-traffic-analysis/README.md

-# 🔍 Network Traffic Analysis — PCAP Investigation
+#  Network Traffic Analysis — PCAP Investigation

 ##  Project Overview

 This project demonstrates hands-on network forensics skills by analyzing real-world malicious network traffic (PCAP files).
 Using **Wireshark**, I identified active **Command & Control (C2) communication**, a **malware executable download**, and **beaconing behavior** on an infected Windows host.

-Custom **Snort IDS rules** were written based on discovered Indicators of Compromise (IOCs), and a professional **incident report** was produced for each investigation — exactly as a SOC Analyst or Incident Responder would do on the job.
+Custom **Snort IDS rules** were written based on discovered Indicators of Compromise (IOCs), and a professional **incident report** was produced for each investigation, exactly as a SOC Analyst or Incident Responder would do on the job.

 ---